 Are managers the reason why employees don’t seem to be as engaged as they should be?
 According to a Gallup study, this could very well be the case as it revealed that 85% of employees worldwide are not engaged or are actively disengaged in their job.
 The State of the Global Workplace study of 7,272 workers showed that one in two left their job because of a manager they didn’t get along with.

 What is it that managers are doing that give their employees a favorable or non-favorable impression of them?
 Gallup asked respondents to rate their manager on behaviors related to communication, performance management and individual strengths.
 The study showed that employee engagement improved considerably when these behaviors were strong.

-Here’s how managers can encourage engagement in employees:
+Here’s how managers can encourage engagement and cultivate good relationships with employees: